Melody (Brazilian singer)

 Gabriela Abreu Severino also known as Melody (/pt/ mEl-uh-jee) is a Brazilian singer.
 She became known for her falsetto.

 Early life

-According to her father, Thiago Abreu (better known as MC Belinho), Gabriella dreamed of becoming a singer from a young age.
-Her father is a funk carioca singer.
-Her sister is one year older and is known as Bella Angel.

-According to her father, Thiago Abreu, better known more as Belinho, Gabriella dreams to be a singer from a very young age, due to her influence, who is also a funk singer.
-Sister Bella Angel is also pursuing a music career.
-The mother of the girls, for her part, did not interfere in the musical career of the two until January 2019, claiming to be impeded by her father and her daughters, a situation confirmed by Belinho himself.
+According to her father, Thiago Abreu, better known as MC Belinho, Gabriella dreamed of becoming a singer from a young age.
+Her father is a funk carioca singer, and her sister, who is one year older, is known as Bella Angel.
+Her mother did not become involved in her musical career until January 2019, stating that she had been prevented from doing so by Belinho and their daughters.
+Belinho himself later confirmed this account.

 Career

 2015: "Fale de Mim" and falsetto

 Melody has won national notoriety in early of 2015, after posting a video on her Facebook page singing the song "Fale de Mim", a song written by her father, Belinho.
 In a next video, she tried to do a falsetto by Christina Aguilera that went viral.
 Soon after, she made another video doing falsetto, this time with a friend of her father's.

 In 2016 Melody announced through social media that she would no longer make falsetto parodies, which would improve her singing for her next songs.